 GTD for Web Project Management Revisited – Tracks & GTDify

 UPDATE: GTDify is shutting down as of March 24th 2012.
-But fear not, here are a a few alternative hosted Tracks services:
+But fear not, here are is an alternative hosted Tracks service that’s run by a good friend of mine i.e. a very reliable service:

 In this article I’d like to simply let you know about the tool I’m currently using for my GTD system.
 It’s called GTDify – it rocks, and here’s why…